Five top tips for Christmas tree care

 3. Keep your tree watered

-Water is key to keeping your tree alive throughout the festive season.
+Water is key to keeping your tree alive throughout Christmas and New Year.
 Make sure you choose a sturdy stand that can hold a good amount of liquid.
-Your Christmas tree needs to be kept in water at all times, so finding a base with a good well that you can access is important.
+Your Christmas tree needs to be kept in water at all times, so finding a base with a good well that you can easily access is important.

-Check your tree’s water source every day, you'll be surprised just how thirsty they can be, drinking upwards of two to three pints a day!
-Make sure the trunk is nicely submerged for happy and healthy needles.
+Check the water level every day - you'll be surprised just how thirsty Christmas trees can be, drinking upwards of two to three pints a day!
+Keep the trunk is nicely submerged for happy and healthy needles.

 Close Up Christmas tree pines